-Know what you want from your rhinoplasty
+Rhinoplasty: Understand what want from your rhinoplasty

-There’s nothing wrong with getting a rhinoplasty done, but you should be clear in your mind about the reasons for it and what you hope to gain by it.
+Rhinoplasty: Understand that there’s nothing wrong with getting a rhinoplasty done, but you should be clear in your mind about the reasons for it and what you hope to gain by it.
 If everything goes right, this is a decision you’ll be living with and looking at in the mirror every day for the rest of your life.

 This isn’t to discourage you from having rhinoplasty done, of course.
 If your nose has a slight hump on the bridge, if the tip is a little full, or if the nostrils are just a bit wider than the corners of your eyes, you can’t help being aware of these things even when other people aren’t, and this can put a hole in your self-confidence.